Blazity/next-maintenance-mode/README.md

 - **provider:** Identify your configuration provider, choose between 'upstash' or 'edge-config'.
 This field is mandatory.
 - **maintenancePageSlug:** Specify the route to your maintenance page.
 The default setup directs to '/maintenance'.
 - **key:** Create a unique key to indicate the maintenance mode state in your configuration provider, defaulting to 'isInMaintenanceMode'.
+- **cacheTime:** Defined in milliseconds, determines how long data is stored in the cache before being refreshed.
+Utilizing an LRU (Least Recently Used) caching algorithm, helps to save bandwidth.

 #### The connection string structure differs between Upstash and Edge Config: